Laissezzzz/Banker-Tycoon/README.md

 * Loads the current loan application
 * Manages the application index
 * Tracks the current bank budget
-* Handles approval and rejection decisions
+* Handles acceptance and rejection decisions
-* Controls document visibility and movement
+* Updates loan statuses in the database
+* Calculates the financial result of each decision
-* Stores the results of evaluated applications
+* Stores the evaluated applications for the final review

+## Document System

+`DocumentManager` maintains a collection of financial documents associated with the current application.

+It is responsible for:

+* Creating document buttons
+* Opening and closing documents
+* Tracking document visibility
+* Managing document drawing order
+* Bringing selected documents to the foreground
+* Handling drag-and-drop movement
+* Displaying the result document during the final review

+The individual `Document` objects determine which type of banking information must be displayed.

-### Database
+## Database

 The SQLite database contains the information required to construct each loan application.

-Main tables include:
+The main tables include:

 * `clients`
 * `credit_reports`